 IT Service Management with System Center Service Manager, On Demand 10965

-This five day course will provide students with the key knowledge required to deploy and configure System Center 2012 R2 Service Manager.
+This On Demand online course provides students with the key knowledge required to deploy and configure System Center 2012 R2 Service Manager.

 In dieser MOC on Demand Version ist eine original MOC Unterlage in digitaler Form enthalten.